Longmont · Boulder County

 🏠

-No. You keep full ownership and title.
-The lender places a lien — exactly like your original mortgage did.
-You stay in your home as long as you want.
+No. You keep full ownership and title — exactly the same as any other mortgage.
+The lender places a lien, just like your original mortgage did.
+You live in your home as long as you want.
+The loan is repaid when you move, sell, or pass away — and your heirs inherit the property.

 👨👩👧👦

-Your heirs inherit the property.
-They can pay off the loan balance and keep it, or sell and keep the difference.
-With non-recourse protection, they'll never owe more than the home's value.
+Your heirs inherit the home.
+They can pay off the loan balance and keep the property, or sell the home and keep the difference between the sale price and the loan balance.
+And with non-recourse protection, they’ll never owe more than the home is worth — even if the loan balance exceeds the value.

 💰